kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - Add an optional, control-plane-set `spec.nodeName` to `PodCheckpoint` (immutable; this mirrors how kubelets already watch Pods by `spec.nodeName`).
 Objects created before the field exists simply lack it.
-- A mutating admission plugin resolves `spec.sourcePodName` at create, sets `spec.nodeName` from the Pod's node (and `spec.sourcePodUID` from its UID), and rejects the create if the Pod is missing or unscheduled.
+- A mutating admission plugin resolves `spec.sourcePod.name` at create, sets `spec.nodeName` from the Pod's node (and `spec.sourcePod.uid` from its UID), and rejects the create if the Pod is missing or unscheduled.
 - Register `spec.nodeName` as a selectable field so each kubelet can watch with `spec.nodeName=<its node>`.
 The kubelet keeps the local Pod-ownership check as the source of